saifrahmn/codefury/README.md

-# codefury
+# codefury👨‍💻
-### the following are the error code for the codeforces problem
+## The following are the error code for the codeforces problem
 ## Debug the code